A Discontinuous Galerkin Method by Patch Reconstruction for Elliptic Interface Problem on Unfitted Mesh: Approximation to Elliptic Interface Problem

-\begin{lemma} There exists a positive constant $h_0$ independent of $h$ and the location of the interface, such that for all $h \leq h_0$ and any element $K \in \MThG$, the following trace inequality holds:
+\begin{lemma} There exists a positive constant $h_0$ independent of $h$ and the location of the interface such that for all $h \leq h_0$ and any element $K \in \MThG$, the following trace inequality holds true:

-\end{lemma} See the proof of this lemma in \cite{Wu2012unfitted, hansboa2002unfittedFEM, Wang2016extended}.
+\end{lemma} See the proof of this lemma in \cite{Wu2012unfitted, Hansbo2002unfittedFEM, Xiao2020high}.

-Now we are ready to claim the continuity and coercivity of bilinear form $b_h(\cdot, \cdot)$. \begin{theorem} Let $b_h(\cdot, \cdot)$ be the bilinear form defined in \eqref{eq:bilinear} with sufficiently large $\eta$.
-Then there exists a positive constant $C$ such that
+Now we are ready to claim the continuity and coercivity of the bilinear form $b_h(\cdot, \cdot)$. \begin{theorem} Let $b_h(\cdot, \cdot)$ be the bilinear form defined in \eqref{eq:bilinear} with sufficiently large $\eta$.
+Then there exist positive constants $C$ such that